salesforcecli/plugin-orchestrator/messages/appframework.delete.template.md

 # summary

-Delete an AppFramework template.
+Delete a template.

 # description

-Delete an AppFramework template from your org.
-This command provides several options for handling applications that were created from the template.
+Delete a template from your org.
+This command provides several options for handling apps that were created from the template.

-By default, when you delete a template, any applications created from it remain in your org but lose their association with the template.
-You can also choose to force delete both the template and all associated applications, or decouple applications before deletion to ensure they continue functioning independently.
+By default, when you delete a template, any apps created from it remain in your org but lose their association with the template.
+You can also choose to force delete both the template and all associated apps, or decouple apps before deletion to ensure they continue functioning independently.

-This is a destructive operation that cannot be undone.
-The command will prompt for confirmation unless you use the --no-prompt flag.
+This is a destructive operation that can't be undone.
+The command prompts for confirmation unless you use the --no-prompt flag.
 Consider carefully which deletion strategy best fits your needs before proceeding.

-You must have AppFramework enabled in your org and appropriate permissions to delete templates.
+You must have Data Cloud and Tableau Next enabled in your org and the AppFrameworkManageApp user permission to delete templates.
 You can only delete templates that exist in the target org.

 # examples